dbmi-bgm/cgap-portal/docs/public/help/family_history_2.md

 be in weeks or months, the Age at Death Units column must also be filled.

-**Age at Death units**: Only add a value if Age at Death is filled for this row.
-Possible values are: week, month, year.
+**Age at Death Units**: Only add a value if Age at Death is filled for this row.
+Possible values are: day, week, month, year.
 Must be singular.

 **Pregnancy**: Whether the individual indicated is a